CameronBodine/PINGMapper/docs/faq.md

 - XTF recordings: `.xtf`
 - SDF recordings: `.sdf`

-For Humminbird&reg;, the software has been designed to work with side imaging models broadly, and has been specifically tested with the following models:

-- 998
-- 1198
-- 1199
-- Helix
-- Solix
-- Onix

-Humminbird&reg; models such as Apex are also supported through the current format-based workflow.

 If `PINGMapper` doesn't work for one of these supported formats, submit an [Issue](https://github.com/CameronBodine/PINGMapper/issues) and include the manufacturer, file format, and a sample of the folder structure if possible.

 ## What Humminbird&reg; should I purchase?